caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 }
 ~~~

-This method is responding a "question": is this `Email` recent?
-The problem is that `Email` has many fields, which one is going to be used here?
+This method is responding to a "question": is this `Email` recent?
+But that `Email` has many fields, which one is going to be used here?

 ~~~
   def isRecent(email:Email):Boolean = email.sentDate.isBefore(now)